 from...
 Birds of Essex, by Miller Christy in 1890

 The farmhouse was called Boundless in Stanley Wilkinʼs letters of the 1930s.

-Bounds Farm has been owned by Wilkin & Sons of Tiptree since the 1920s and the company has grown soft fruits there ever since for their products.
-In recent years the farm has been their main site for strawberries grown under under polythene.
-There are past images of the farm as part of biographical details of...
-Stanley Wilkin
+Bounds Farm has been owned by Wilkin&Sons of Tiptree since the 1920s and the company has grown fruit there ever since.
+There are images of the farm from the past as part of biographical details of both Stanley Wilkin and John Wilkin.
+In recent years the farm has been the company’s main site for strawberries grown under under polythene.

 Cobbs Farm English Heritage extract